 And make sure they write good stuff.

-As I wrote back here, search engine optimization is a lot different today than it was just a couple of years ago.
+Search engine optimization is a lot different today than it was just a couple of years ago.
 And it is continuously evolving.

 Google, in particular, is focusing a huge amount of resource on improving their ability to find and present high quality, detailed articles to searchers.

 Google doesn’t care about keywords.
-It cares about content.
+It cares about quality content.

 So the best way to achieve better search results is to forget about the search engines and concentrate on producing good quality content.

 Write for people.
 Concentrate on developing your site into a really good, high quality resource for information on your subject.